 DancEast Youth Workshops

-These workshops are offered at no cost (thanks to donor support) for any student in the age range who wants to participate.
+These workshops are FREE (thanks to donor support) for any student in the age range who wants to participate.
 Registration is required.

 Workshop Schedule: